40net-cloud/fortigate-aws-autoscale-terraform/README.md

 - the advanced network configuration (GENEVE tunnels)
 - config system auto-scale

 `config system auto-scale` requires particular attention.
 In order to configure a newly created FGT, the LAMBDA function needs to determine the **PRIMARY FGT** and configure it as a **SECONDARY** accordingly.
-The state is tracked in an **AWS Dynamo Database**.
+The state is tracked in an **AWS DynamoDB**.
 If there is no PRIMAY, the unit will assume this ROLE.